PinkNoteX/printf/README.md

   *  o : Ouputs a Signed octal
   *  u : Ouputs a Unsigned integer
   *  x : Ouputs a Unsigned hexadecimal
-  *  p : Ouputs a Pointer adress
+  *  p : Ouputs a Pointer adaress
   *  r : Ouputs a Reverse string of characters
   *  % : Ouputs a Character
 * Some Examples: